exasol/dynamodb-virtual-schema/README.md

 ## Limitations

-* The adapter does not support comparisons between two columns
+* The adapter does not support comparisons between two columns.

 ## Information for Users